-Maximising opportunities for infill developments are critical in delivering a compact urban form and as such, it is recommended that existing LPS 10 provisions that support the subdivision/development of corner lots at a higher density where the land is coded between R10 and R35, consistent with Development Control Policy 2.2 - Residential Subdivision, be retained.
+Maximising opportunities for infill developments are critical in delivering a compact urban form and as such, it is recommended that the local planning scheme contain provisions that support the subdivision/development of corner lots at a higher density where the land is coded between R10 and R35, consistent with Development Control Policy 2.2 - Residential Subdivision, be retained.
 This will facilitate both infill development and improved streetscape outcomes, without compromising the existing character of the local area.